Tonanguyxiro/EE326_Digital_Image_Processing_LAB/README.md

 This project is the lab exercise of cource **EE326 Digital Image Processing** in **Southern University of Science and Technology**

+For discussion, you can contact me by `yuant2018@mail.sustech.edu.cn`

 ## LAB 1: Numpy and matplotlib

 In this course we will learn to install anaconda and use numpy as well as matplotlib which you cannot use in the following labs.